 Slowly release the pressure and take a few deep breaths.
 You can repeat this process 2-3 times per session, or as needed.

 It's critical to remember that this procedure shouldn't hurt.
 If you feel any intense pain or discomfort, remove the pressure immediately.
-Always get the advice of a skilled practitioner or a healthcare professional before doing it on yourself.
+Always get the advice of a skilled practitioner or a healthcare professional before doing it yourself.
 In brief, the right way to apply pressure to the above mentioned sites is to use firm, consistent pressure, hold it for 2-3 minutes, and then gently release it.

 Getting the Most of Acupressure for Back Pain